zsiki/ls/doc/source/tutorial.rst

    :scale: 80 %
    :align: center

    *(22.)
+Stating intersection*

-By the intersection two stations must be selected with known orientation (the fielbook name and the row id in fieldbook is shown in brackets)*
+By the intersection two oriented stations must be selected in *Station (1)* and *Station (2)* list.
+The fielbook name and the id in fieldbook is shown in brackets in the station list.

 .. figure:: images/t020.png
    :scale: 80 %
    :align: center

    *(23.)
+Intersection of point 5004*

-Select one or more target points and add to used point, click calculate and coordinates will be calculated.
-Parameters of the calculation can be checked in the result window.*
+Select one or more target points and add them to used point, click calculate and coordinates will be calculated.
+Results of the calculation can be seen in the result widget.
+Calculated coordinates are added to the coordinate list too.

 .. figure:: images/t021.png
    :scale: 80 %
    :align: center

+In the next step coordinates of point 5001 and 5003 will be calculated using resection.

    *(24.)
+Preparing resection*

-By the resection select station point (the fielbook name and the row id in fieldbook is shown in brackets, known point are displayed bold type )*
+By the resection select the station 5001 (the fielbook name and the id in fieldbook is shown in brackets, known points are displayed in bold face).

 .. figure:: images/t022.png
    :scale: 80 %
    :align: center

    *(25.)
+Resection of station 5001*

-Select exactly three target points (the row id in fieldbook is shown in brackets) and add to used points, click calculate and coordinates will be calculated.
-Parameters of the calculation can be checked in the result window.*
+Select exactly three target points (the id in fieldbook is shown in brackets) and add them to the *Used Points* list, click on *Calculate* button and coordinates will be calculated.
+Details of the calculation can be seen in the result widget.
+Calculated coordinates are added to the coordinate list too.

+Please repeat the resection calculation for station 5003.

+There are distance measurements from station 5001 to other known points (10001 and 10003).
+Free station calculation can be used to consider all observations (directions and distances) from a station.
+Let's calculate the coordinates of station 5001 using free station calculation.

 .. figure:: images/t023.png
    :scale: 80 %
    :align: center

    *(26.)
+Preparing free station calculation*

-By the free station select station point (the fielbook name and the row id in fieldbook is shown in brackets, known point are displayed bold type )*
+For the free station calculation select station 5001 (the fielbook name and the id in fieldbook is shown in brackets, known points are displayed in bold face) in the *Station (1)* list.

 .. figure:: images/t024.png
    :scale: 80 %
    :align: center

    *(27.)
+Free station calculation for station 5001*

-Select two or more target points (the row id in fieldbook is shown in brackets) and add to used points, click calculate and coordinates will be calculated.
-Parameters of the calculation can be checked in the result window.*
+Select two or more target points (the id in fieldbook is shown in brackets) and add to used points, click calculate and coordinates will be calculated.
+Details of the calculation can be seen in the result widget.
+Free station calculation uses the least quares method.
+The calculation result list contains all details about calculation, provided by GNU-Gama project.
+Repeat the free station calculation using all possible observations!

 .. figure:: images/t026.png
    :scale: 80 %